Top-down machine learning of coarse-grained protein force-fields: Results

 Similar to the FF-NNP, we initialized multiple parallel trajectories for each protein.
 We used the same conditions and starting points as those used in Section \ref{section:ffNNP} with the same total aggregated time.

-Results from the MSM analysis reveal that for specific proteins, such as Chignolin, BBA, and Protein G, the minimum RMSD macrostate aligns with the native structure, exhibiting an average RMSD of less than 3.0 \AA.
-Moreover, their equilibrium probabilities are 16.3 $\pm$ 0.2 \% for Chignolin, 42.9 $\pm$ 0.1 \% for BBA, and 6.1 $\pm$ 0.1 \% for Protein G (Table \ref{tab:minMacro}).
+Results from the MSM analysis reveal that for specific proteins, such as Chignolin or BBA, the minimum RMSD macrostate aligns with the native structure, exhibiting an average RMSD of less than 3.0 \AA.
+Moreover, their equilibrium probabilities are 24.5 $\pm$ 0.1 \% for Chignolin and 17.3 $\pm$ 0.1 \% for BBA (Table \ref{tab:minMacro}).
 This evidence suggests that our NNP can effectively generalize when trained on an ample dataset.
 For the other proteins, the minimum RMSD of the macrostates is consistently lower than 5 \AA.
 As a result, although the macrostates do not precisely match the native structure, near-native conformations are sampled during the simulations with notable probability.

 Simulations for Chignolin, BBA, and Homeodomain proteins successfully sampled folding events, even when starting from completely unfolded conformations.
-This indicates that the G-NNP can capture the underlying folding mechanisms that guide these proteins to adopt their native structures.
-The folding events observed in our simulations, illustrated in Figure \ref{fig:folding_general}, provide compelling evidence that our G-NNP generalizes beyond the training set, accurately modeling the folding behavior of proteins not included in the training set.
+The folding events observed in our simulations, illustrated in Figure \ref{fig:folding_general}, provide compelling evidence that our G-NNP generalizes beyond the training set, accurately folding proteins not included in the training set, albeit with limitations in accurately reproducing the thermodynamic landscapes.
+As illustrated in Figure S3 of the supplementary information, the free-energy landscapes produced by our models do not reproduce those generated by all-atom MD.

 In addition to the aforementioned observations, Figure (\ref{fig:conformations}) illustrates that the G-NNP-selected structures exhibit greater variability than those sampled with the FF-NNP.
 Nevertheless, the G-NNP more accurately recovers secondary structure elements and the overall shape for proteins ($\lambda$-repressor, a3d, and Protein B) where the FF-NNP fell short.